 Processed food has a bad reputation as a diet saboteur.
-It's blamed for our nation's obesity epidemic, high blood pressure and the prevalence of Type 2 diabetes.
+It's blamed for our nation's obesity epidemic, high blood pressure and the rise of Type 2 diabetes.
 But processed food is more than boxed macaroni and cheese, potato chips and drive-thru hamburgers.
-It may be a surprise to learn that whole-wheat bread, homemade soup or a chopped apple are also processed foods.
+It may be a surprise to learn that whole-wheat bread, homemade soup or a chopped apple also are processed foods.

 While some processed foods should be consumed with caution, many actually have a place in a balanced diet.
 Here's how to sort the nutritious from the not-so-nutritious.